Fally Mayulu

-Fally N'Dofunsu Mayulu (born 15 July 2002) is a French professional footballer who plays as a forward for side Bristol City.
+Fally N'Dofunsu Mayulu (born 15 July 2002) is a French professional footballer who plays as a forward for Primeira Liga club Arouca.

 Club career

-Mayulu passed through the academies of Epinay and Entente SSG before joining Lens.
+Mayulu passed through the academies of Épinay and Entente SSG before joining Lens.
 After three years with Lens, he went on trial with Paris Saint-Germain, but would ultimately end up joining German side VfL Wolfsburg.

 In February 2022, Mayulu joined Austrian side BW Linz.

 On 3 March 2023, Mayulu signed a four-season contract with Rapid Wien, beginning in the 2023–24 season.

 Bristol City

 On 1 July 2024, Mayulu signed for EFL Championship club Bristol City.

 On 26 January 2025, Mayulu returned to Austria when he joined Sturm Graz on loan for the remainder of the season.

+Arouca

+On 2 February 2026, Mayulu joined Primeira Liga club Arouca on a contract until June 2029.

 International career

 Mayulu is eligible to represent France and the Democratic Republic of the Congo at international level.

 Personal life

 Mayulu's younger brother Senny is also a footballer, and is a product of the Paris Saint-Germain Youth Academy.